MediaHound/CoreHound/README.md

 **NOTE:** CoreHound has no thread affinity for KVO notifications.
 This means that all KVO notifications will be posted from background threads.
 If you need to tie KVO notifications to UI updates, make sure to dispatch to the main thread when the change notifications occur.

 ## CoreHound is built for large datasets
-Since there are lots of connections between objects in the Entertainment Graph, all methods that return other `MHObjects` take advantage of paging.
+Since there are lots of connections between objects in The Entertainment Graph, all methods that return other `MHObjects` take advantage of paging.
 That means you will only get a subset of results.
 If you need more, you can fetch more, one page at a time.

 The `MHPagedResponse` class encapsulates a page of results.
 You can use the `content` property to access the results of that page: